Walk away from foot and ankle pain.

 Stiff big toe (Hallux rigidus),

-which often occurs as a result of wear and tear, or damage to the articular cartilage that covers the ends of the bones.
+which often occurs because of wear and tear, or damage to the articular cartilage that covers the ends of the bones.
 As this cartilage is worn away, the ends of the bones can rub together, causing a bone spur or overgrowth that limits the bending of the toe, resulting in pain, swelling and a bump on the top of the foot.

 Sprains and strains,